Lacaille 9352 c: Characteristics

 Lacaille 9352 c is considered a Super-Earth with a minimum mass of 7.6 Earth masses.

-Habitability

 With an orbital period of 21.8 days, the exoplanet is located at 0.12 AU from the star, which is close to the inner edge of the habitable zone (but still outside).

-Lacaille 9352 c could be considered potentially habitable within the optimistic sample (between 5 and 10 earth masses).

 The exoplanet has a calculated equilibrium temperature of 352 K.